As a registered nurse and health enthusiast, I look for ways to balance and optimize wellness in our unhealthy and challenging world.

+Time for self-care is challenging to come by.
 In a fast-paced world, it's harder than ever to monitor our health and wellness.
-Time for self-care is difficult to come by.
 With obesity, diabetes, depression, and autoimmune diseases at an all-time high, the time to start paying attention to our body and mind is now.

 I know what you're thinking.
 "Another health and wellness article to tell me how I should eat, exercise, and organize my life."
 While this is true, I want to make this a fun task, not a chore.
-I provide not only a daily checklist but also daily choices that are a breeze to follow.
+I provide a daily checklist and daily choices that are a breeze to follow.

 Everyone's busy, and time is minimal.
-The kids keep you on the move, jobs are demanding, and relationships erratic.
-In my 52 years as a mother of four, nurse, runner, and queen of late-blooming, I've learned the importance of catering to one's mental and physical well-being.
-If we don't, we're on a chaotic path to poor health in the golden years.
+The kids keep you on the move, demanding jobs, and relationships can be erratic.
+We're on a chaotic path to poor health in the golden years if we don't.
+In my years as a mother of four, nurse, runner, and queen of late-blooming, I've learned the importance of catering to one's mental and physical well-being.

-Our to-do lists get longer, while our bucket lists grow shorter.
-Our waking hours are spent feeling overwhelmed, sick, and tired.
+Our to-do lists get longer while our bucket lists grow shorter.
+We spend our waking hours overwhelmed, sick, and tired.
 These are the facts of how most Americans live today.

 Americans are overworked, unrested, generally overweight, and eat terribly.
 When I started traveling abroad back in 2016, my eyes opened to how terrible we treat our bodies compared to other parts of the world.
 My husband and I spent three weeks in Eastern Europe, touring seven different countries.
 There are five things we noticed they all had in common:

 - Less fast food sources, more fresh produce and meats, and smaller portions when dining

 - Social climate; gathering to eat and listen to music with friends is commonplace

 - Wine, coffee, and still or sparkling waters are drunk over soda with meals.

 Based on these observations, I made a list of over 16 easy ways to change your life for the better.